Wondering how to get smooth manageable hair? Do not worry; we can help you.

 1. Rinse With Cold Water

 Rinsing your hair with cold water removes any frizz and makes the hair straight.
 After you wash and condition your detangled hair, rinse with cold water a few times.
 Pat dry your hair instead of drying it vigorously or scrunching it.
 You can also use a straightening or anti-frizz conditioner before rinsing your hair.
 The cold water will lock in the anti-frizz action of the conditioner and keep your hair smooth and conditioned.

 2. Banana Packama

 Banana is rich in carbohydrates, vitamins, natural oils, and potassium.
 It has antioxidant potential that helps fight free radicals (2).
-Using banana in a hair pack will make your hair feel nourished and moisturized.
+Using a banana in a hair pack will make your hair feel nourished and moisturized.
 It reduces frizz and soothes an irritated scalp with regular use.
 The benefits of banana can be enhanced by adding yogurt to it, which is also an excellent hair moisturizer.

 You Will Need